PDhvanik/Aayuga-Front-End/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file in the respective repositories for details.
+See the LICENSE file in the respective repositories for details.

 ## Acknowledgments